osoml/pid4nfdi/content/_index.md

     content:
       title: PID4NFDI
       image:
-        filename: pid4nfdi.png
+        filename: pid4nfdi_small.png
       text: |
-        PID4NFDI is a basic service for persistent identifiers in development for Germany's national research data infrastructure, the [Nationale Forschungsdateninfrastruktur (NFDI)](https://www.nfdi.de/?lang=en).
+        PID4NFDI is a basic service for persistent identifiers in development for the German National Research Data Infrastructure, the [Nationale Forschungsdateninfrastruktur (NFDI)](https://www.nfdi.de/?lang=en).
 PID4NFDI is part of [Base4NFDI](https://base4nfdi.de/) and is currently in its initialisation phase, the first of three service development phases.

-        Persistent identifiers (PIDs) are central to FAIR research data management.
-However, different disciplines and different resources result in diverse requirements and the different NFDI consortia have different levels of maturity in PID implementation.
-PID4NFDI will design a work programme to build an NFDI foundation service on established PID infrastructures.
+        {{< cta cta_text="Read more →" cta_link="./about/" cta_new_tab="false" >}}

   - block: collection
     content: